ZachSaucier/sveltekit-blog/src/lib/posts/2025/notes-the-best-todo-app.md

 ---
 title: Notes — The best TODO app
 date: 2025-08-16
-description: The Mac Notes app is more useful than a plain text file.
+description: The Apple Notes app is more useful than a plain text file.
 tags:
   - rambling
   - life